RumblingLump/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-h: Why are you like this?!
+h: Why are you like this?!§

 (#act1f)